ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Relative Abundance Today

+MBC records 2000-2007 rank Horace's Duskywing on the low end of ‘Uncommon,” more on a par with Sleepy Duskywing than with the “Uncommon-to-Common” Juvenal’s Duskywing (Table 5).
 The MAS Atlas account found that Horace’s was “frequent to common in the Boston area, and probably also in the southeastern counties, during the mid- to late 1980‘s."
-But the Atlas had found the species only east of Worcester County, and only in 35 out of 723 atlas blocs, and on that basis Horace’s should not have been described as “Common” statewide.
-MBC records 2000-2007 rank its relative abundance on the low end of ‘Uncommon,” more on a par with Sleepy Duskywing than with the “Uncommon-to-Common” Juvenal’s Duskywing (Table 5).
+But the Atlas had found the species only in Worcester County and eastward, and in only 35 out of 723 atlas blocs, and on that basis Horace’s should not have been described as “Common” statewide.

-Horace’s is an example of a more southern-based species whose numbers are probably on the increase here.
-The trend has been a strong and fairly steady increase between 1994 and 2008 in annual sightings per total trip reports, but a drop in 2009 (Chart 78).
-The absolute (unadjusted) number of individuals reported (not shown) actually shows a steady rise 1992- 2009.
-In some part these results may be attributable to Club members’ increasing ability to accurately identify this species.
-The high readings shown in 1992 and 1993 in Chart 78 are an artifact of the smaller number of total trips in those years, and should not be given much weight.
+Horace’s is an example of a more southern-based species whose numbers are probably on the increase here, but statistical results are not yet conclusive, perhaps owing to confusion with Juvenal's Duskywing.
+There was a strong and fairly steady increase between 1994 and 2008 in annual sightings per total trip reports, but a drop in 2009 (Chart 78).
+The 1992-2008 linear trend is slightly upward (R²=0.040).
+The absolute (unadjusted) number of individuals reported shows a steady rise 1992- 2009.
+In some part these results may be attributable to observers’ increasing ability to accurately identify this species.
+The high readings shown in 1992 and 1993 in Chart 78 are surprising and may be an artifact of a concentration of trips in eastern Massachusetts.

 Chart 78: MBC Sightings per Total Trip Reports 1992-2009